 Transformative Counselling uses evidence based psychotherapy approaches that work.
-Depending on your needs will depend on the approach used.
-It also depends on the right fit for you depends on your needs, temperament and situation.
+The therapeutic approach that is the right fit for you depends on your needs, temperament and situation.

 Cognitive Behavioural Therapy (CBT)

 Cognitive Behavioural Therapy (CBT) is often referred to the ‘gold standard of psychotherapy’.
 It has many years of research and evidence to back it up and is recognized worldwide.
 Cognitive Behavioural is based on the precept that thoughts, perceptions and personal beliefs affects one’s state of being and behaviors.